cloudera/terraform-provider-cdp/README.md

    checksum artifacts to the release for each supported platform.
  * Until otherwise noted, select the pre-release checkbox to indicate that we are not yet production ready.
+ * Once the release is done, send a PR to update the `CHANGELOG.md` with the new release section, and update the release date.